veda2wratha/Android-Interview-Quetions/README.md

 ## Interview 3  [Interview Date - 25th Oct 2021]

 - What are the design patters?
-You worked on any?
-[Learn more] [https://www.freecodecamp.org/news/the-basic-design-patterns-all-developers-need-to-know/]
+Have you worked on any design patterns?
+[Learn more](https://www.freecodecamp.org/news/the-basic-design-patterns-all-developers-need-to-know/)

 - What is single ton class?
     > A Singleton class in Java allows only one instance to be created and provides global access to all other classes through this single object or instance.
 Similar to the static fields, The instance fields(if any) of a class will occur only for a single time.
 [Learn more](https://www.geeksforgeeks.org/singleton-class-java/)